 Manx National Heritage (MNH) are the Manx Museum and National Trust a charitable trust operating under the name Manx National Heritage.
 Our role is to lead the Island’s community in recognising, understanding, valuing and promoting its cultural heritage and identity to a worldwide audience.

-- A designated body of the Isle of Man Government linked via the Department of Community Culture & Leisure
+- A designated body of the Isle of Man Government linked via the Department of Economic Development

 - Supported by the Isle of Man Government who provide funding for our core activities and some of our capital projects

 - A Charitable Trust, Manx registered charity no 603 existing by statute as the Manx Museum & National Trust